CodeKissed/Behind-The-Cards/README.md

 - **Card Ownership**:
   > 81% of users have 1–4 cards; only 1% have 8 or more.

-- **Spending Patterns**:
+- **Spending and Transaction Volume Patterns**:
-  > Weak but statistically significant correlation between card count and spending/transaction volume (r ≈ 0.12–0.17).
+  > Weak but statistically significant positive correlation between card count and spending/transaction volume.
+Transaction volume and spending tend to slightly rise with more cards.

 - **Income vs. Card Count**:
-  > High earners don't necessarily own more cards.
-Among $100K+ earners, **females earn 29% more than males** on average.
+  > Weak but statistically significant negative correlation between card count and spending/transaction volume.
+The number of cards per user do not necessarily increase as annual income increases.

 - **Risk Signal – MCC 7995 (Betting & Casinos)**:
   > Exceptionally high discretionary spending appears in the Top 10 average spend  by merchant code for 8–9 cardholders.
 Geographic distance between some transactions suggest potential **fraud or account misuse**.